-10 – Ceiling fans and light fixtures – use a bendable duster to do this, you won’t need a ladder (unless you have really high ceilings), you can bend to suit any light configuration (including a ceiling fan, just bend 90 degrees), and you can remove the cover and machine wash.
-I got this one at Wal Mart and it cost me under 8 bucks.
+To dust ceiling fans and light fixtures use a bendable duster.
+You shouldn’t need a ladder for this unless you have really high ceilings.
+You can bend the shaft to suit any light or fan configuration (including a ceiling fan, just bend it 90 degrees).
+When you’re done you can remove the microfiber cover and machine wash it.
+I got this one on Amazon and it cost me under 20 bucks.

-9 – Corners, moldings and door frames – spiderwebs and dust aplenty here.
-This area usually goes ignored, but here’s the laziest, easiest way to do it.
-Grab a mop pole and old sport sock, flip the sock inside out and place over the end of the mop pole.
-Now, you’ve got an amazing high-duster!
-You can also use microfiber cloth secured around the pole with an elastic band.
+When it comes to dusting corners, moldings and door frames there are always spiderwebs and dust aplenty here.
+This area usually goes ignored, but here’s the laziest, easiest way to do it: Grab a mop pole and an old sock (or a microfiber cloth), place it over the end of the mop pole and use an elastic to secure it.
+You’ve now got an amazing high-duster!

-8 – Walls – we get asked this a lot.
-I personally don’t dust my walls, but if it is something that needs to be done, you can simply use a flat head mop (like a Swiffer) and use a Microfiber cloth sprayed with a bit of water.
+We get asked this one a lot.
+I personally don’t dust my walls, but if it’s something that needs to be done, there’s a simple way to clean and dust walls.
+Simply use a flat head mop and a microfiber cloth sprayed with a bit of water.
 No need to use an expensive product here!
-Simply work the tool up and down the wall using a ‘W’ pattern to save time and energy and to ensure you are covering the entire space.
+Simply work the tool up and down the wall using a ‘W’ pattern to save time and energy and to ensure you’re covering the entire space.

-7 – Bathroom vents – these get super dusty – they run for a long time and suck up tons of dust.
-The next time you’re cleaning, use your vacuum with brush attachment to suck up the dust.
-Now, your vents won’t look like those of a mechanic’s shop.
+These get super dusty as they run for a long time and suck up tons of dirt, moisture, and dust.
+The next time you’re cleaning them, use your vacuum with the brush attachment to loosen and suck up the caked on dirt and dust.

-6 – Baseboards – revert to trick # 9, use a mop pole with a cloth or old sock attached to it, lightly sprayed.
-No more bending down, no more tough work.
+Check back to my earlier tip: Corners, Moldings & Door Frames.
+Using a mop pole with a cloth or old sock attached to it, lightly sprayed, means no more bending down, and no more tough work.
 This makes the job so much easier and also allows you to access hard-to-reach areas like behind furniture.

-5 – Delicate items – to clean ornaments, antique pieces, silk flowers or small delicate trinkets, lightly mist a small paintbrush and use that to do detailed dusting.
+To clean and dust delicate ornaments, antique pieces, silk flowers or small delicate trinkets, lightly mist a small paintbrush or makeup brush and use that to do this detailed cleaning.

-4 – Dust in the right direction – dust is like snow; it falls from the top to the bottom.
+Dust is like snow: it falls from the top to the bottom.
 So, when dusting, start with the highest items and work your way down to the lowest.
 If you don’t, you’ll have to repeat your work.
-Another good thing to keep in mind is to work in a spiral formation – working clockwise tackle all four corners and mouldings, then move down and dust all tops of frames, etc, lower again to dust all table tops and finally all baseboards.
-Then vacuum.
-Do you see how this allows no dust to fall on an already cleaned area?
+Another good thing to keep in mind is to work in a spiral formation – working clockwise tackle all four corners and moldings, then move down and dust all tops of frames (doors and art etc.), then lower again to dust all table tops and finally all baseboards.
+Then vacuum last.
+This way, no dust will fall on an already cleaned area.

-1 – To vacuum delicate areas or areas where you can’t see, vacuum with a pantyhose covered dust brush.
-The nozzle can now collect dust while using a dust brush without running the risk of sucking up valuables or items you don’t want vacuumed up!
+Vacuum with a pantyhose covered dust brush for these areas.
+The nozzle can collect dust while using a dust brush, without running the risk of sucking up valuables or items you don’t want vacuumed up!